saxby-b/pet-rescue/README.md

                                                               Sharon's Pet Rescue

-Sharon's Pet Rescue is a game played using the console log.
-The animals were first created using a factory function.
+Sharon's Pet Rescue animals were first created by accessing a factory function.
+Other JavaScript functions and an if statement were used to create the meet and greet game that is played using the console log.